Alternative names: Wear-and-tear arthritis, Degenerative joint disease, Degenerative arthritis

 Although it is usually not difficult to diagnose OA, no single test can pinpoint the disease.
 Most doctors use a combination of patient history, physical examination and X-rays to diagnose the disease and rule out other causes for the symptoms.

-Treatment of OA should focus on managing pain while improving joint function by strengthening the joint and encouraging cartilage growth.
+Treatment of Osteoarthritis should focus on managing pain while improving joint function by strengthening the joint and encouraging cartilage growth.
 This can be done in several ways.

 People in occupations or activities requiring repetitive and stressful movement should find ways to reduce joint trauma.
 Adjusting the work area, substituting tasks or changing exercise activities to produce less stress on joints can help reduce further 'wear and tear'.

 Corticosteroids are typically injected into affected joints rather than taken orally to relieve the pain, but repeated injections may further weaken loose ligaments and prevent healing which requires an inflammatory like response.